Waimea Falls: A Complete Guide to Hiking Waimea Valley

 Is Waimea Falls Open?

 This depends on many different factors.
-Manoa Falls are located within a short drive or bus ride from Waikiki and they are a great option if you’re short on time.
+Manoa Falls is located within a short drive or bus ride from Waikiki, and they are a great option if you’re short on time.

 If you don’t have a car and can’t make it to the north shore, consider going to Manoa Falls.